Jason-hsieh-1/Project-Appstore-Analysis/README.md

 # Project-Appstore-Analysis
-A project to explore the data from Appstore to see any potential to suggest to the company who wants to upload new applications on Appstore.
+A project to explore the data from Appstore to see any potential to suggest to the companies who want to upload new applications on Appstore.